alan-turing-institute/Turing-RSS-Health-Data-Lab-Biomedical-Acoustic-Markers/data-paper/README.md

 ### Metadata

-- **_particpant_metadata.csv_** row wise, participant identifier indexed information on participant demographics and health status.
+- **_participant_metadata.csv_** row wise, participant identifier indexed information on participant demographics and health status.
 Please see [A large-scale and PCR-referenced vocal audio dataset for COVID-19](https://arxiv.org/pdf/2212.07738.pdf) for a full description of the dataset.
 - **_audio_metadata.csv_** row wise, participant indentifier indexed information on three recorded audio modalities including audio filepaths.
 Please see [A large-scale and PCR-referenced vocal audio dataset for COVID-19](https://arxiv.org/pdf/2212.07738.pdf) for a full description of the dataset.
 - **_train_test_splits.csv_** row wise, participant indetifier indexed information on train test splits for the following sets: ‘Randomised’ train and test set, Standard’ train and test set, Matched’ train and test sets, ‘Longitudinal’ test set and ‘Matched Longitudinal’ test set.
 Please see [Audio-based AI classifiers show no evidence of improved COVID-19 screening over simple symptoms checkers](https://arxiv.org/abs/2212.08570) for a full description of the train test splits.